SnipSnapp/Pandemonium/README.md

   --isdataat
   --pcre (needs some enhancement)
   --http-header (parts of it)
+### Custom tool-specific routing table.
+Add paths for your traffic to travel down.

 ### Currently Supported Services/Applications
   --Generic (Unknown apps, these default to pop3)